 This package tries to comply as maximum to the Fedora Packaging Guidelines; this means the packages has debuginfo packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.

 The provided client is binary only and compiled for Ubuntu, so the Fedora package de-assembles the original Ubuntu package and moves all files in the appropriate places.
-The Spotify client requires assets (icons, data packages, etc.) from where its run, so I’ve left it in its own folder and and left it with its
+The Spotify client requires assets (icons, data packages, etc.) from where its run, so I’ve left them in its own folder and just linked the icons to the system path.

 Starting from Fedora 25, adding this repository to your system makes the Spotify client appear also in Gnome Software.

 To install the repository on a supported Fedora 22+ distribution, run as root the following command: